MaximeDaigle/gym-minigrid/README.md

 # Supervised Delayed Matching
-Based on the forked reposository.
-Original readme follows.
+Add an environment and a model to the forked reposository.
+Original readme is below.

-This environment is a memory test similar to the memory environment.
+This environment allows to test the memory of neural networks.
 At the start of an episode, an item is shown for a brief time.
 After a random number of delay frames, two test items appear.
 The 'agent' has to remember the initial object, and select the location containing the matching object.

 <p align="center">
 <img src="/figures/delayed_matching.gif" width=180>